 MS Meteorology, University of Oklahoma

-Currently Ph.D.
-Candidate in Meteorology, University of Oklahoma Twitter Emily completed an Honors Thesis and research project on climate change and severe storms during 2017/2018, and received her MS at the University of Oklahoma in Fall 2020.
+Postdoctoral Research Fellow, National Centers for Atmospheric Research Twitter Emily completed an Honors Thesis and research project on climate change and severe storms during 2017/2018, and received her MS at the University of Oklahoma in Fall 2020, and PhD in Spring 2024.
+She is currently a Postdoctoral Research Fellow at the National Centers for Atmospheric Research in Boulder, CO.

 MS Geography and Meteorology, Northern Illinois University Air quality data specialist, DNR Wisconsin Email Cody completed an independent research project on the sensitivity hail to simulated storms in WRF to microphysical parameterizations.